Celebrating your Leaving Cert results

 Not everyone will be drinking on exam results night and you shouldn’t feel pressured into it just because your friends are.
-But if you do decide to consume alcohol, it is best not to mix your drinks.
+If you do decide to consume alcohol, it is best not to mix your drinks.
 It’ll only increase the chances of you getting more drunk and sick the morning after.

 Although you may want to pre-drink, if you drink too much before going on a night out you increase the risk of becoming sick or being refused access to clubs or bars.
 It is better to pace yourself while drinking throughout the night to be able to make the most of the experience.

 Alcohol affects people differently

 Alcohol affects everyone differently so even if you drink the same amount as your friends it does not mean that you will react in the same way.
 There are many things which will affect how easily you get drunk such as how fast you drink, your age, your weight or your gender.
 For more information about how alcohol affects different people visit askaboutalcohol.ie.

 Drink water and eat food

 Before you go on a night out it is important to make sure that you eat.
 Although you may want to get drunk, not eating will not help you to enjoy your night more but increase your risk of becoming sick or blacking out.
-Eating after drinking will also help reduce your hangover the next day.
+Eating before drinking could also help reduce your hangover the next day.